top of page

 A study by neurobiologist Samir Zeki examined activities in OFC when someone encountered various visual stimuli.
 The study showed that the same part of our brain, the OFC, lights up when we experience beauty and when we experience reward, suggesting that the sense of pleasure we experience from beauty is connected to cell activities in our brain.

-Multiple areas of our brain activate when we see an object, each specializing in processing different attributes of the object like its color, movement, shape, etc. Sometimes one area has a higher level of activities like the color cells when looking at a painting by Cézanne or Monet.
+Multiple areas of our brain activate when we see an object, each specializing in processing different attributes of the object like its color, movement, shape, etc. Sometimes one area has a higher level of activity like the color cells when looking at a painting by Cézanne or Monet.
 So what we see matters for how our brain responds to beauty.

 We often see color before shape, which impacts the information processed and how we perceive the entire experience of beauty.